Import Terraform Configuration

 When you plan and apply your configuration, the Docker provider will assign the

-default values for these attributes and save them in state, but they won't
+default values for these attributes and save them in state, but they will not

 affect the running container.

-Note: It is not always clear when changes are safe just by reading the provider documentation.
+Provider documentation may not indicate if a change is safe.
 You must understand the lifecycle of the underlying resource in order to know if a given change is safe to apply.

-Apply the changes and finish the process of syncing your Terraform configuration
+Apply the changes to finish syncing your Terraform configuration

 and state with the Docker container they represent.
 Remember to confirm the